 Peru Eco Adventure & Cultural Trips is a travel company located in Cusco, Peru.
-This travel company does not appear to be a member of the International Ecotourism Society, but does claim to be an eco-travel provider.
+This travel company does practice the rules of International Ecotourism an eco-travel provider.
 Several tour options are available through this company including rafting, trekking, mountain biking, and tours of the Manu-Jungle, Lake Titicaca, and the Inca Trail.
 These tours vary in duration and location within Peru, providing a wide-range of tour options.

 Peru Eco Adventure & Cultural Trips was founded by a Peruvian native, Alvaro Sabogal, who actually served as a guide for my parents when they hiked the Inca Trail to Macchu Picchu ten years ago.
 He has worked in the field for sixteen years, possesses several tourism related degrees, and is currently completing his degree in Sustainable Tourism and Ecology.
 Alvaro prides himself on implementing sustainable tourism practices, especially in areas such as the environment, culture, history, nature, and adventure.
 His staff is also well trained in providing ecological adventures.
 This company supports the local community by hiring local staff members and supporting local businesses, markets, and people during their tours.